-The Sorrento Centre Farm is eight acres of field and forest located just 2 km west of the main campus of the Sorrento Centre.
-Travel west along the TransCanada Highway to Coubeaux Road, then turn north.
-We're visible from the main highway, just at the intersection with Armentieres.
+The Sorrento Centre Farm is eight acres of field and forest located just two km west of the main campus of the Sorrento Centre.
+During the summer and fall, we've offered farm gate sales and a small market at Spes Bona - the variety plentiful and always dependant on the harvest.

 "Be a gardener.
 Dig a ditch, toil and sweat and turn the earth upside down and seek the deepness and water the plants in time.
 Continue this labor and make sweet floods to run and noble and abundant fruits to spring.
 Take this food and drink and carry it to God as your true worship."

 The farm program began in late 2008 when Mary Rawson donated her 8-acre farm property to the Sorrento Centre.
-This beautiful farm was the original Coubeaux family homestead.
-It is just a 5-minute walk from the lake and includes a cottonwood forest (which has grown up around the old cherry orchard and barn) as well as several very old Douglas fir trees, a cherry orchard and a heritage Finnish tongue and groove cedar barn that is the oldest structure in the Sorrento area.
+This beautiful farm is what remains of the original Coubeaux family homestead.
+It is just a 5-minute walk from the lake and includes a cottonwood forest (which has grown up around the old cherry orchard and barn) as well as several very old Douglas fir and cedar trees, and a heritage Finnish tongue and groove cedar barn that is the oldest structure in the Sorrento area.
 The Sorrento Centre Farm is a working vegetable and fruit farm and provides important habitat for a number of local bird species.